learn-co-students/phrg-setting-up-a-new-site-pca-000/README.md

 internet, the written instructions will use `wget` instead to retrieve those files.

+### Testing our Website Using `httpserver`

+While we build our website and add content, we need to be actively checking to see what the actual site looks like.
+In the Learn IDE, we can use a tool that is already built in, `httpserver`.

+* Make sure you are in your main `exceptional-realty` folder.
+* In your terminal, type `httpserver` and press enter.
+* You will see a message `Your server is running at ...`, following by a string of numbers, periods and a colon.
+Copy that string, open a new tab, and paste.
+* At this point, you will see a blank page because we don't have anything in our index.html file.
+However, you can check to see if the files are being served by adding the following to the end of the pasted numbers: `/images/intro-pic.jpg`
+* If all is well, the image we retrieved using `wget` and placed in our `images` folder should appear.

+We will use `httpserver` throughout these lessons in place of opening files via Finder, the method mentioned in the videos.

 ### Wrapping Up

 We now have a remote repository set up with a good foundation of necessary